KerbalStuff/KerbalStuff/README.md

 **Postgres Configuration**

-Depending on your environment, you may need to tell postgress to trust localhost connections.
+Depending on your environment, you may need to tell postgres to trust localhost connections.
 This setting is in the pg_hba.conf file, usually located in /etc/postgresql/[version]/main/.
 An example of what the config should look like:

     local   all    all                    trust